Guitar-Sound-Processing/GSP/gsp_daisy/Commands.md

 - Delay Feedforward and Echo Feedforward
 - Tremolo and Volume

 GSP software is composed by the effect algorithms and command interface modules.
-The algorithms will be described later on separated document.
-The user interface is shown here.
+The algorithms are described on specific documentation for each effect (see 'doc' above).